Translations

 Introduction

-Over the years, several trips to Clingman's Dome in the Great Smoky Mountains National Park have been memorable.
-Mom and Dad took us boys there.
+Over the years, several trips have been memorable to Clingman's Dome in the Great Smoky Mountains National Park.
+My parents took us boys there.
 I remember taking a girlfriend or two there.
-Other times were with family and friends or alone.
+Other times, it was with friends or alone.

-Once, after my mother (Betty Lou Wood Ferrell, 11/24/1932 - 12/27/2000) went to see Jesus, my father (Earl Ferrell, 9/17/1927 - 1/25/2008) admitted to us boys that he'd hiked up the short and paved but steep trail to the overlook and walked up the ramp to the viewing area (where Mrs. Appalachian Irishman was standing in the photograph above).
-This was after we all knew about my father's damaged ticker (heart).
+Once, after my mother (Betty Lou Wood Ferrell, 11/24/1932-12/27/2000) went to see Jesus, my father (Earl Ferrell, 9/17/1927-1/25/2008) admitted to us boys that he had hiked up the short and paved but steep trail to the overlook and walked up the ramp to the viewing area (where Mrs. Appalachian Irishman was standing in the photograph above).
+This was after we knew about my father's damaged ticker (heart).
 Dad, however, was aware of his limitations and what he could and couldn't do.
-He knew what he could do, if he took his time.
-Dad had hiked Clingman's Dome, even with a damaged heart!
-Yes, Dad was tough.
+He knew what he could do if he took his time.
+Dad had hiked Clingman's Dome even with a damaged heart!
+Yes, my father was tough.

 Clingman's Dome,” not “Clingmans Dome”